-Executive Summary and Process Overview
+Section A Executive Summary and Process Overview

-Administrative Review Process
+Section B Administrative Review Process

-Recommendations
+Section C Recommendations

-Implementation Review
+Section D Implementation Review

-Findings by Entity (OA and Each System)
+Appendix 1 Findings by Entity (OA and Each System)

-Sample Employee Record Analysis
+Appendix 2 Sample Employee Record Analysis

 We would like to thank the OA and the staff of each of the Systems for hosting our visits, supplying the information on which this study was based and reviewing initial drafts.
 This report could not have been completed without their assistance.
-They (all) were accommodating, informative and helpful.
+They all were accommodating, informative and helpful.

-Randall J. Dziubek and James D. Anderson are Members of the American Academy of Actuaries (M.A.A.A) and meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinions contained herein.
+James D. Anderson is a Member of the American Academy of Actuaries (MAAA) and meets the Qualification Standards of the American Academy of Actuaries to render the actuarial opinions contained herein.